BDC Hamburger Icon

 Federal jury duty laws

-Under the Fair Labor Standards Act (FLSA), a federal U.S. Department of Labor (DOL) law, employers are not legally required to pay employees for nonwork hours.
-Since employees are theoretically not working while on jury duty, federal law does not mandate that you pay your employees for jury duty.
+Under the Fair Labor Standards Act (FLSA), a federal law enforced by the U.S. Department of Labor (DOL), employers are not legally required to pay employees for nonwork hours.
+Since employees are theoretically not working while on jury duty, federal law does not mandate you pay your employees for jury duty.

 TipBottom line

-Consult with a business attorney if you need clarification about whether you must pay remote employees who work during the early stages of jury duty.
+Consult with a business lawyer if you need clarification on paying remote employees during jury duty.

 State laws governing jury duty pay supersede the FLSA.
-Most states don’t require employers to pay employees for jury duty, but eight states mandate jury duty pay.
-These states include the following:
+Most states don’t require employers to pay employees for jury duty, but nine states, the District of Columbia and two Florida counties mandate compensation.
+These states and jurisdictions include the following:

 • Alabama: Companies based in Alabama must pay their full-time employees their usual wages for all hours they’d normally work during their jury duty.